 Factors Impacting When or If You Can File a Bodily Injury Claim in Florida

 Personal injury claims in Florida can be a tricky and confusing process, especially if you are unfamiliar with the state’s laws.
 There are many things to consider when filing a personal injury claim, such as the statute of limitations, which is the time frame in which you have to file your claim.
-In Florida, the statute of limitations for personal injury claims is four years from the date of the accident.
+In Florida, the statute of limitations for personal injury claims is two years from the date of the accident.
 This means that if you were in an accident on January 1st, 2020, you would have until January 1st, 2024 to file your personal injury claim.

 Another factor that can impact when or if you can file a bodily injury claim in Florida is the experience and skill of the lawyer you choose to represent you.
 An experienced personal injury lawyer will know the ins and outs of the personal injury claims process and will be able to navigate it effectively on your behalf.
 They will also be able to advise you on what to do in order to give yourself the best chance at a successful outcome.
 If you have been injured in an accident, it is important to seek legal counsel as soon as possible so that you can understand your rights and options under Florida law.